fgnt/meeteval/README.md

 ```

 for the hypothesis (one file per speaker).
-The time marks in the `CTM` file are only used to find the order of words.
-Detailed timing information is not used.
-You have to supply one `CTM` file for each system output channel using multiple `-h` arguments since `CTM` files don't encode speaker or system output channel information (the `channel` field has a different meaning: microphone).
+You have to supply one `CTM` file for each system output channel using multiple `-h` arguments since `CTM` files don't encode speaker or system output channel information (the `channel` field has a different meaning: left or right microphone).
 For example:

 ```shell